top of page

 Accessibility Policy

 Camp Lilac is an open and affirming community that is committed to making the summer camp experience more enjoyable for all gender diverse people.
-Although we are not a disability-centered camp, we acknowledge the large overlap between gender diversity, neurodiversity, and disability and seek to make camp more widely accessible each year.
+Although we are not a disability-centered camp, we acknowledge the large overlap between gender diversity, neurodiversity, and disability and seek to make camp as widely accessible as possible each year.

 Prospective staff and campers with learning, mental health, and/or physical disabilities have the same rights to attend summer camp as their non-disabled peers, and cannot be denied admission due to their disability.
 The Americans with Disabilities Act requires that summer camps must provide reasonable modifications of policies, practices, and procedures when necessary to enable individuals with disabilities to participate fully in camp programs.
 You may see this referred to as “reasonable” or “readily achievable” accommodations throughout the application process.
 Parents cannot be required to pay the cost of reasonable modifications necessary for their child to participate.
 Staff are also not expected to cover the cost of readily available accommodations.

-In planning for the accessibility needs of your camper or yourself, please find below our accessibility-minded policies and procedures, a non-exhaustive list of readily available accommodations offered upon request, and a list of what we are unable to provide at this time.
-If your needs extend beyond the accommodations listed below, or you have any questions, we encourage you to contact us so that we can learn more about you or your camper's needs and discuss if Camp Lilac can provide a positive and safe camp experience.
+In planning for the accessibility needs of your camper or yourself, please find below our accessibility-minded policies and procedures, a non-exhaustive list of readily achievable accommodations, “quick-pass” accommodations, and a list of what we are unable to provide at this time.
+If your accommodations extend beyond the accommodations listed below, or you have any questions, we encourage you to contact us so that we can learn more about you or your camper's needs and discuss if Camp Lilac can provide a positive and safe camp experience.

 Accessibility-Minded Policies & Procedures